Joint Doctoral Program

 Important Deadlines:

 The Department Exam Committee will consist of three faculty: two inside the student’s research track and one outside the student’s research track.
-In late Spring of the first year, students will have the opportunity to submit preferences on which faculty that would like to serve on the Department Exam Committee.
+In September of the second year, students will have the opportunity to submit preferences on which faculty they would like to have serve on the Department Exam Committee.
 Students should consult with their advisor(s) on this step.
 The Graduate Affairs Committee (GAC) will then work to finalize each student's Department Exam Committee, which will factor in the student/PI's preferences.
 Several factors may need to be considered while formulating the committee assignments, but it is the goal of GAC to make every effort to accommodate at least one of the student's preferences.
-Students will receive their Department Exam Committee assignments by August before Year 2 of the PhD program.
-Department Exam Committee members will continue to serve on the student's Doctoral Committee.
+Students will receive their Department Exam Committee assignments in Fall Year 2 of the PhD program.
+Department Exam Committee members may continue to serve on the student's Doctoral Committee.

 Important Deadlines

-For the first component of the new Department Exam format, students will prepare a written Research Proposal on their proposed dissertation research.
+For the first component of the Department Exam, students will prepare a written Research Proposal on their proposed dissertation research.
 The Research Proposal is a grant-writing exercise that takes place during the Summer of the 1st year and the Fall of the 2nd year.
 Students are strongly encouraged to consult with their advisor, Department Exam Committee, and track advisor (GAC representative) in the preparation of their Research Proposal.
-The final Research Proposal that is submitted on November 1st should have already received input from the Department Exam Committee as part of the writing exercise.
+The final Research Proposal that is submitted on Week 8 should have already received input from the Department Exam Committee as part of the writing exercise.

 Written Research Proposal Format: